right-app/right-app/README.md

-- 👋 Hi, this is an anonymized application repo @right-app
+- 👋 Hi, this is an anonymized application repo